 Recreation: Ambia, Fowler, Oxford, Otterbein, Boswell, and Earl Park all have clean, shady, pleasant town parks with large and safe play areas for children.
 Earl Park's Adventure Park is a marvelous playscape featuring castles, ships, barns, swings, slides, speaking tubes, climbing challenges, and more.

-Two towns host festivals.
+Four towns host festivals.
 Earl Park's Fall Festival is a whopper that annually attracts 45,000 people to this town of 348.
 Camping, a variety of free entertainment, flea markets, and food options galore bring people from hundreds of miles away.
-Oxford hosts annual Dan Patch Days celebrating the famous race horse born here.
+Oxford hosts the annual Dan Patch Days celebrating the famous race horse born here.
 Extensive Dan Patch memorabilia highlight this event.
 Otterbein hosts the annual Otterbein Street Festival, a summer celebration which offers a wide variety of events and activities for the whole family.
 The Fowler Chamber of Commerce hosts the Harvest Festival featuring Arts and Crafts, Rib cook-off, good food and more.

 Lafayette-West Lafayette is less than 30 minutes from most parts of Benton County and provides a large shopping mall, eclectic downtown stores, and a myriad of dining and entertainment options.
 Purdue University hosts many major arts and sporting events.